collamaf/UA9_22/README.md

 06-05-2022: by collamaf
 - Add possibility to remove from command line the presence of X2 (`NoCryst2`)
 - Add possibility to create a detector telescope after X3 (`Telescope`)

+22-09-2022: by collamaf
+- Add possibility to move in X plane the crystal (`CrystDX`)
+- Add 2 new Setups (2 and 2.5) for M2 possible measurements (Sept-22)

 ## TODOs